 If after following these procedures the system continues to pulse when all taps are closed there may be a leak in the system.
+Consult your retailer for advice and assistance.

-TO CHECK THE WATER LEVEL

-(BOTH AUTOGRAPH AND ADVANCE/ALLIANCE)
+To CHECK THE WATER LEVEL (BOTH AUTOGRAPH AND ADVANCE/ALLIANCE)